lillallol/temp/README.md

 * Acceptance of this proposal will popularize the complement method and expose the drawbacks of super sets.

+* People can still use TypeScript with this proposal.

 In the long run super sets will have no other choice than be reduced to complements of JavaScript.